divviup/public-docs/docs/references/janus-errors.md

 ### Aggregation Job Abandoned

-This error occurs if a Janus leader receives a request to act on an aggregation job that has been abandoned.
-Such jobs are no longer being processed, and can no longer be collected for.
+This error occurs if a Janus helper receives a request to act on an aggregation job that has been abandoned.
+Such jobs can no longer be processed.
+Aggregation jobs may be abandoned due to internal errors.

-The [DAP specification][agg-job-deletion] states that if a leader must abandon an aggregation job, it should delete that resource in the helper to let it clean up its resources.
-The Janus leader does this, and the Janus helper supports `DELETE` requests on an aggregation job URI.
-Deleted aggregation jobs may not be acted upon further and any further attempts to run that job will fail.

 ### Aggregation Job Deleted